top of page

 Enantioselective Electron Transfer Reactions via Mechano-chemistry

-Group Members: Xu Chaoran
+Group Members: He jiahao

 Mechanochemistry has been widely applied in organic synthesis due to its ease of scale-up.
 Asymmetric mechanochemistry is less well studied and tolerance of different types of organic reactions is still limited.
 Our project aims to study SET-mediated reactions under mechanochemistry conditions and to carry out mechanistic study for a better understanding of the differences between reactions using solvents and mechanical conditions.